ajwdewit/pcse/doc/quickstart.rst

 corresponding parameter values that are needed to parameterize the components of the crop simulation model.
-These are crop-specific values regarding phenology, assimilation, respiration, biomass partitioning, etc. The parameter file for sugar beet can be downloaded here: :download:`sug0601.crop` and is taken from the crop files in the `WOFOST Control Centre`_.
+These are crop-specific values regarding phenology, assimilation, respiration, biomass partitioning, etc. The parameter file for sugar beet is taken from the crop files in the `WOFOST Control Centre`_.

 .. _WOFOST Control Centre: http://www.wageningenur.nl/wofost